wildstang111/2013_drivebase_proto/README.md

-# Team 111's 2013 Robot Code
+# Team 111's Prototype Robot Simulation and Base Code

-This repository contains the Team 111 2013 FRC codebase.
+This repository contains the Team 111 2013 fall drive base prototype and simulation code improvements code base.
 This code is released under the BSD 2-clause license.
 A copy of this license is included in COPYING.

-Similar to Team 254, we also decided to switch to Java from C++ this year.
-Java is easier to teach, many students already had some instruction in school, and the students can grasp the concepts faster.
-Also the students and mentors could work on both Windows or Mac computers.

-After the initial heartburn from Sqwuak's and Java ME's limitations, we feel the change was a success and will continue using Java in future years.
-I would recommend it for any team thinking about making the switch.
-However, they should understand how limited this version of Java really is.
-We lost about 2 weeks just trying to get basic functionality to compile and run because the compile/run time error messages are very cryptic.
-It took examining the WPI libraries design patterns and their use of this "Java" to understand how to recreate "simple" things like an unsynchronized List or a way to do a type-safe "enum".

 ## Intro